[ Printer Friendly Version ] [ Report Abuse ]

 “I -” Rose started, though she had no idea what she was going to say.

-“I’d be a pretty poor leader if I let you get hurt on your first real field assignment, wouldn’t I?”
+“I’d be a pretty poor leader if I let you get seriously hurt on your first real field assignment, wouldn’t I?”
 He jerked his head toward the woman lying on the ground as Victoire emerged from the trees hauling the prone body of the Erkling they’d been chasing over her shoulder.
 “What’s this?”

 Rose looked back at the woman.
 She’d been momentarily distracted, but now it was rushing back.
 “She’s alive.
 She needs help.”